PRACTICE AREASEmployment Litigation and Counseling

 - Revamped and re-created extensive employment application and background check form for global company.

-- Drafted and negotiated employment and severance agreements.
+- Drafted and negotiated employment, non-compete, confidentiality, and severance agreements.

 PROFESSIONAL & CIVIC LEADERSHIP

-- Member of Board of Directors for the Michigan Chapter of the Children’s Heart Foundation from 2012 to Present
+- Member of Board of Directors for the Michigan Chapter of the Children’s Heart Foundation from 2012 to 2019

 - Secretary of the Law Practice Management and Legal Administrator’s Section of the State Bar of Michigan from 2010 through 2013